11bus11/book-store1/README.md

 - Easily use and understand the website.
 - Create account where they can see previous purchases.
 - See products available.
 Including status and options.
+    - The products page shows which products exist and if they are in stock or not.
+If the user is loged in, they can also add a product to their wish-list.
 - Add products to cart.
 - Search for products.
 - Navigate categories and get relevant results.